Death of Milica Kostić: Aftermath

 Milica Kostić was buried on 5 September in Strojinci.
 Thousands of people, including 400 of her fellow students, came to the funeral.

 All major newspapers in Yugoslavia including Politika and Večernje Novosti reported widely on this incident.
 The public was outraged.
 On Wednesday, 4 September, the police had to protect the five perpetrators from a lynching attempt.
 The public interest about the event was enormous.
 On 5 September, the high school students silently demonstrated in Kruševac against violence, wearing a large photo of Kostić at the head of the column.
-As the public unanimously condemned the violence, the death of Milica Kostić had a lasting impact on the both public and police reaction to violence.
+As the public unanimously condemned the violence, the death of Milica Kostić had a lasting impact on both public and police reaction to violence.
 Police began to intensify preventive measures against youth violence.

-All five men were sentenced to prison, although it is not known for sure what were their sentences and how much time each of them spent in prison.
-According to some reports, Tomislav Ž. Nikolić was sentenced to 13 years and was released after 9½.
+Four perpetrators were sentenced to prison.
+On 27 December 1974, District Court of Kruševac sentenced Nikolić, Madžarac and Ivanović to 13 years each.
+The minor S.V. was sentenced to 6 years.
+Trifunović was tried as an accomplice, but was acquitted.
+It is not known for certain how much time each of them actually spent in prison.
+According to some reports, Nikolić was released after 9½ years.

 The act of Milica Kostić was praised by many as brave and heroic.
-Glas Koncila, a Roman Catholic journal from Zagreb called her "Maria Goretti of Šumadija".
+Glas Koncila, a Roman Catholic journal from Zagreb, called her "Maria Goretti of Šumadija".
 An initiative was made in the Serbian Orthodox Church to canonize Kostić as a martyr.
 Although she has not been canonized yet, she appears on a fresco in the parish church in Ub as "Saint Milica of Kruševac".
 According to some reports, famous singer Zdravko Čolić dedicated his song "Ona spava" ("She's Asleep") to Kostić.

-In 2013, a controversy erupted when Nikolić, the main perpetrator of crime was elected member of the "Lazarica" local council in Kruševac.
+In 2013, a controversy erupted when Nikolić, the main perpetrator of the crime, was elected as a member of the "Lazarica" local council in Kruševac.
 He is an activist of the Serbian Progressive Party (SNS).
-When asked about the eligibility of Nikolić, then Minister of Defense and high-ranking member of SNS, Bratislav Gašić told the press that Nikolić "has served his sentence and has all the rights to be elected as any other citizen".
+When asked about the eligibility of Nikolić, then Minister of Defense and high-ranking member of SNS, Bratislav Gašić, told the press that Nikolić "has served his sentence and has all the rights to be elected as any other citizen".